-In 1984 the California Legislature authorized an emergency purchase of approximately 777 acres of land along the Upper Truckee River to save it from development, noting the land’s unique and irreplaceable resources and its extreme value to the maintenance of the water quality of Lake Tahoe.
-On the west side of the river, Washoe Meadows State Park was established in 1987 and the privately developed golf course was allowed to remain on the east side of the river and designated as a State Recreation Area.
+In 1984 the California Legislature authorized an emergency purchase of approximately 777 acres of land along the Upper Truckee River to save it from development.
+The land’s unique and irreplaceable resources offer extreme value to the maintenance of the water quality of Lake Tahoe.
+On the west side of the river, Washoe Meadows State Park was established in 1987.
+The privately developed golf course was allowed to remain on the east side of the river and designated as a State Recreation Area.

 Washoe Meadows provides affordable, year round, family-friendly recreation.
-Some of the centerpieces of the approximately 608 acre park are the usually diverse fens—wetlands ecosystems that host rare native plants and that filter water that flows to Lake Tahoe.
+Some of the centerpieces of the approximately 608 acre park are the unusually diverse fens.
+These wetland ecosystems host rare native plants and filter water that flows to Lake Tahoe.
 The park’s forests are rich in native wildlife, including black bear, pine marten, foxes and migrating birds.

 The Upper Truckee River, home to many species of fish, forms the park’s eastern boundary.
 The river separates the state park from an 18-hole golf course that operates in a state-owned recreation area.

-In 2000, the state released a proposed plan to restore the Upper Truckee River through the golf course that sends sediment and chemical runoff into Lake Tahoe.
-Chemical runoff from the golf course was a concern as well as the golf course’s location on the banks of the river and in its floodplain.
+In 2000, the state released a proposed plan to restore a portion of the Upper Truckee River that flows through the golf course.
+This portion of the river sends sediment and chemical runoff into Lake Tahoe.
+Also of concern is the golf course’s location on the banks of the river and in its floodplain.

 The state’s preferred alternative was to reroute the river and move half the golf course into Washoe Meadows State Park.
 To do so would require the state to downgrade protections afforded state parks.
 In 2011 the State Parks Commission voted to approve State Parks request to downgrade the status of Washoe Meadows State Park to a state recreation area.
 This reclassification is unprecedented in California.